jogi/backbone-tastypie-requirejs/README.md

     ./manage.py runserver

 **This project uses grunt for building**.
-So go [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) for more info on how to do a build.
+So go to [grunt-bbb](https://github.com/backbone-boilerplate/grunt-bbb) for more info on how to do a build.
 Here's what I did:

+    npm install -g grunt
     npm install -g bbb
     bbb debug
     bbb release